Dynamical localization and slow dynamics in quasiperiodically-driven quantum systems: Abstract

 \section{Abstract}

-We investigate the role of a quasiperiodically driven electric field in a one-dimensional disordered fermionic chain.
+We investigate the role of a quasiperiodically driven electric field in a disordered fermionic chain.
 In the clean non-interacting case, we show the emergence of dynamical localization - a phenomenon previously known to exist only for a perfect periodic drive.
-In contrast, in the presence of disorder, where a periodic drive preserves Anderson localization, we show that the quasiperiodic drive destroys it and leads to slow relaxation.
+In contrast, in the presence of disorder, where a high-frequency periodic drive preserves Anderson localization, we show that the quasiperiodic drive destroys it and leads to slow relaxation.
 Considering the role of interactions, we uncover the phenomenon of \emph{quasiperiodic driving-induced logarithmic relaxation}, where a suitably tuned drive (corresponding to dynamical localization in the clean, non-interacting limit) slows down the dynamics even when the disorder is small enough for the system to be in the ergodic phase.
-This is in sharp contrast to the fast relaxation seen in the undriven model, as well as the absence of thermalization (drive-induced MBL) exhibited by a periodically driven model.
+This is in sharp contrast to the fast relaxation seen in the undriven model, as well as the absence of thermalization (drive-induced many-body localization) exhibited by a high-frequency periodic drive.